Table of Contents

 There are many emotions you may experience throughout the stages of grief and your healing process, but they are generally categorized as follows:

-A feeling of loss or sadness after the breakup.
-Any breakup is painful and sad as it marks the end of an era.
+A feeling of loss or sadness after the painful breakup.
+Any breakup is painful and sad, as it marks the end of an era.
 This may be the only emotion you feel during the divorce process, but it does not indicate a lack of hope.

 A strong, negative emotion that may be directed towards yourself or your ex-partner.
-The most important thing is to process the anger and let it go as harboring it will delay the healing process and spiral you into negativity.
+The most important thing is to process the anger and let it go, as difficult as that may be.
+Harboring it will only delay the healing process and spiral you into negativity.

-Embrace the feelings you going through and take one day at a time.
-It is a time of personal growth and an unfamiliar landscape and with time, patience, and great strength you will heal and rebuild your life.
+Embrace the feelings you are going through and take one day at a time.
+It is a time of personal growth and an unfamiliar landscape, and with time, patience, and great strength, you will heal and rebuild your new life.

 Divorce is stressful, and you may feel as though you have to cope with it all alone.

 It’s important to take care of yourself.
 This means eating well, getting enough sleep, and avoiding overexertion.
 When you take care of yourself, you’re able to think more clearly and make better decisions.